 Although we refer to these incidents as “accidents,” the reality is they are preventable occurrences.
 Nine out of 10 motorcycle crashes happen on dry pavement, with the five most frequently-contributing circumstances being:

-At Lein Law Lein Law Offices, our motorcycle accident attorneys in Hayward and Winter help motorcycle accident victims injured as a result of someone else’s negligence.
+At Lein Law Lein Law Offices, our motorcycle accident attorneys in Wisconsin help motorcycle accident victims injured as a result of someone else’s negligence.
 That could mean a motorcycle passenger taking legal action against the operator, or either of those two taking legal action against another driver or third-party.

 Negligence is the breach of one’s duty to use ordinary care, resulting in harm to someone else.
 When someone’s negligence causes a motorcycle accident that results in your injury, we fight to help protect your rights and make sure you have the necessary resources to recover.